-Assuming you do not use the Editor Tools window: To insert an additional input field, use the Insert Object menu in the ribbon and select Input Field.
+Assuming you do not use the Editor Tools window: To insert an input field as a separate form object, click the Input Field button in the Form Objects section of the ribbon Form tab.
 In the Form Editor, you link an input field to a certain parameter or variable by selecting it from the tree in the Source section and click Use as Source.
-In the Source section of the

-Settings window, you can also set an Initial value.
+In the Source section of the Settings window, you can also set an Initial value.
 The figure below shows the Settings window for an input field.

-In addition to parameters and variables, input fields can use an Information node as Source.
+In addition to parameters and variables, input fields can use an Information node variable as a source, provided the Editable checkbox for the input field is cleared.

 The default setting for the Initial value is From data source.
 This means that if the source is a parameter, then the initial value displayed in the input field is the same as the value of the parameter as specified in the Parameters node in the Model Builder.
 The other Initial value option is Custom value, which allows an initial value different from that of the source.
-If the Editable check box is cleared, then the Initial value will be displayed by the application and cannot be changed.
+If the Editable checkbox is cleared, then the Initial value will be displayed by the application and cannot be changed.
+This makes it possible to use an Input Field an alternative to, for example, a Text Label object for displaying text or a Data Display object for displaying numerical values.